zarkones/XENA/README.md

 ### POSTMAN COLLECTIONS ###

 I’ve exported my collections from postman which I use for development purpose.
 That should allow you to better understand how to create your own bot for XENA platform.
-You can read Xena-Apep for reference, but Apep isn’t complete yet, I’ll probably focus on it in the following development logs.
-So, until then, feel free to reach out to me at zarkones.xena@gmail.com.
+You can read Xena-Bot-Apep for reference.

 Collections may be found in a JSON format under ./postman-collections